-René Schmidt is a father, husband, retired teacher and YA author.
-His four books on Canadian Disasters have sold over 100 000 copies since 1985 and are found in libraries and schools all across Canada.
+René Schmidt is a proud father, loving husband, retired teacher, and professional writer, author of five Young Adult and teen books.
+His books on Canadian Disasters have sold over 100 000 copies since 1985 and are found in libraries and schools all across Canada.
 His fiction novel Leaving Fletchville received excellent reviews and is sold in Canada and the USA.
 He has also written articles for Canadian Living and other publications.

 René and Shirley with Adrian and Daniel (with cat).
-Adrian has a masonry business in Vancouver and he created the wall behind the family. masonryvancouver.ca Dan teaches E.S.L. and enjoys the beaches in Barcelona, Spain.
+Adrian is a stone and brick mason in Vancouver (and created the wall behind the family). embrick.ca Dan teaches E.S.L. in Barcelona, Spain.
 Shirley and René live in a super-insulated house they built a few years ago.

-Below René gives a presentation to students in Etobicoke about writing as a career.
+Below René gives a presentation to students in Etobicoke about professional writing as a career.

 When René worked as a teacher in inner-city schools in Scarborough he was surprised so many students hated reading.
 When he couldn't find readable and interesting books in the library he began to write his own using the students' names as the main characters.
 René often introduced historical facts and narratives into his stories to trick reluctant students into learning about Canada.